klustic/sc19-lab-docs/Lab4.md

 There's one handler that doesn't though: `lambda_handler_hashtagWinning()`.
 Take a moment to read through the source code for that function, and think about what it is doing.

-The comment is pretty telling:
+This comment is pretty telling:
 ```
 Lambda handler for #WINNING operations (do NOT publish this endpoint in the frontend code.
 FOR ADMIN USE ONLY!!)
 ```

-In this function, a message is sent on an SQS queue with the handle of a winner (whatever that means).
+In this function, a message is sent on an SQS queue with the handle of a winner, whatever that means.
 We can infer a few things from this:

 - The role assigned to the Import function is probably allowed to write to at least this queue
-- The queue may be used to invoke another Lambda function
+- The queue may be used to trigger another Lambda function
-- Submitting your handle to this queue is probably a good thing
+- Submitting your handle to this queue is probably a good idea...

 ## Sending on the queue